CometVisu/CometVisu/doc/manual/en/config/url-params.rst

 identification.

-Some widgets can behave differently depending on the set client ID, e.g. the :ref:`page widget <pageClientSelection>` can select which visus should switch the displayed page on a bus event.
+Some widgets can behave differently depending on the set client ID, e.g. the :ref:`page widget <pageClientSelection>` can select which visu should switch the displayed page on a bus event.

 *forceDevice* - Override output device